wp-plugins/mobile-client-detection-plugin/readme.txt

 == Installation ==

-1. Upload the ‘mobile-client-detection’ directory into the ‘/wp-content/plugins/’ directory.
+1. Upload the â€˜mobile-client-detectionâ€™ directory into the â€˜/wp-content/plugins/â€™ directory.
-2. Activate the plugin through the ‘Plugins’ menu within WordPress.
+2. Activate the plugin through the â€˜Pluginsâ€™ menu within WordPress.
 3. It operates quite silently.

 == Frequently Asked Questions ==

 = How does it work ? =
-The plugin just adds another query_var to each request (it uses PHP instead of mod_rewrite) - which can be used to show different templates – or to create templates with multi device support.
+The plugin just adds another query_var to each request (it uses PHP instead of mod_rewrite) - which can be used to show different templates â€“ or to create templates with multi device support.

 = Which values can the query_var 'platform' return ? =
 Currently it returns the tag for each known mobile end-device: